qntm/greenery/README.md

 []
 ```

 In the penultimate example, the empty string is returned, because only the empty string is in both of the regular languages `a*` and `b*`.
 In the final example, an empty character class has been returned.
-An empty character class can never match anything, which means that this is the smallest representation of a regular expression which matches no strings at all.
+An empty character class can never match anything, which means `greenery` can use this to represent a regular expression which matches no strings at all.
 Note that this is different from only matching the empty string.

-`greenery` works by converting regular expressions to finite state machines, computing the intersection of the two FSMs as a third FSM, and using the Brzozowski algebraic method (*q.v.*) to convert the third FSM back to a regular expression.
+Internally, `greenery` works by converting regular expressions to finite state machines, computing the intersection of the two FSMs as a third FSM, and using the Brzozowski algebraic method (*q.v.*) to convert the third FSM back to a regular expression.

 ## API

 ### parse(string)

-This function takes a regular expression (_i.e._ a string) as input and returns a `Pattern` object representing that regular expression.
+This function takes a regular expression (_i.e._ a string) as input and returns a `Pattern` object (see below) representing that regular expression.

 Note that this is an entirely different concept from that of simply creating and using those regular expressions, functionality which is present in basically every programming language in the world, [Python included](http://docs.python.org/library/re.html).